 Infant Section students receive Online Pastoral Sessions (OPS) as well as academic classes each day.
 OPS classes allow them to connect with their teachers and classmates for two short 20-minute periods each day.
 Activities include meet and greet, story time, French and Arabic activities, show and tell, circle time and songs.
 Parents of students in the Infant Section are emailed appropriate amounts of academic work on a weekly basis by their teacher.
 Academic classes began after the OPS classes and expanded to include a breadth of subject material keeping students working on the skills and acquiring the knowledge necessary to pass the year.
 Please find the Infant schedule here.

 Intermediate and Secondary students follow an abridged timetable, using the same virtual classroom platform of Microsoft Teams, and Moodle for the scheduling of work.
 This means that all subjects from Maths to Physics, and anything in between, is still able to be offered to BHS students on all the Lebanese and international programmes available.
 Also, in many Upper School courses (Intermediate and Secondary), online assessment through Moodle is often taking place.
 For the Intermediate schedule please click here, and for the Secondary schedule click here.
+The school’s Support For Learning Department complements this online learning provision, working with individuals or small groups of students to ensure their success with the class material in a variety of subject areas.

 Attendance across the whole school (Infants, Elementary, Intermediate and Secondary) for our virtual classrooms is currently at 90%.
 Active participation within the sessions is high, as students take it in turns to vocalise their thoughts and ideas within the virtual classrooms.